X-ray computed tomography (XCT) is a non-destructive method of examining the internal structure of components.

 - Large spot size: 50μm up to 75W

-The detector is of the indirect conversion flat panel type.
-It has a pixel matrix of 1024 x 1024 with a pitch of 127µm.
+The detector is of the indirect conversion flat panel type, and has a pixel matrix of 1024 x 1024 with a pitch of 127µm.

-Achievable isotropic voxel size depends on both the X-ray tube spot size and magnification, thereby the sample size.
-The smallest achievable isotropic voxel size is ~4.9µm, for samples under ~5mm in diameter.
+The final isotropic voxel size in a reconstructed tomograph depends on both the X-ray tube spot size and magnification.
+The smallest achievable isotropic voxel size is ~4.9µm, for samples of ~3mm in diameter.

-It is possible to perform VorteX (helical) scan for long and thin objects (~100mm) to achieve a reasonably small voxel size.
+It is possible to perform a VorteX (helical) scan for long and thin objects (~100mm) while at the same time achieving a reasonably small voxel size.

 Equipment funding was provided by EPSRC Grant EP/J013501/1.